Pol-Use of Service and Emotional Support Animals on Campus

 To provide the most efficient service to students, the Disability Resource Center recommends that requests for an Emotional Support Animal in the residence halls be made by following these procedures:

 - The student should obtain appropriate documentation regarding the request for an Emotional Support Animal from a health care professional who has knowledge of the student’s disability with whom they have a professional relationship.
-To provide guidance on the information that is needed to support this accommodation, the Disability Resource Center has created the Emotional Support Animal Documentation Form which may be provided to the student’s health care professional for completion.
+To provide guidance on the information that is needed to support this accommodation, the Disability Resource Center has created the Emotional Support Animal Documentation Guide which may be provided to the student’s health care professional for completion.
 Use of this specific form is not required, but is recommended to assist the health care professional in providing relevant information.

 - Please note the U.S. Department of Housing and Urban Development’s warning regarding documentation from the internet: